 Proofreading is hard.
 But, the good news is there are some tools available to help with proofreading.
 Obviously, re-reading the article is the preferred way to proofread.
 One suggestion is to take a break between writing the article and proofreading it.
 Have a meal, talk a walk, meditate, etc. This allows the mind to reset so the writer can more easily see typos or spelling mistakes.
 There are also two recommended tools for proofreading:

-If there are other handy tools for proofreading or editing please submit a merge request to this article.
+NOTE: If there are other handy tools for proofreading or editing please submit a pull request to this article.

 You can also ask for help proofreading.
 For example, when submitting an article to a site like opensource.com, they have a team of editors and staff available to assist.
 When in doubt, ask for help.
 Perhaps a friend, colleague, supervisor or family member has some skills to assist.
 It never hurts to ask.
 But, remember, that people edit for a living.
 Be sure to include a form of compensation for their time.